valen909/valentinbolotnyy/content/publication/europegradmh/index.md

 # publication: "Forthcoming, *Journal of Economic Literature*(1)"
 # publication_short: ""

-abstract: "We study the mental health of graduate students and faculty at 14 Economics PhD programs in Europe.
-Using clinically validated surveys sent out in the fall of 2021, the second year of the COVID-19 pandemic, we find that 34.7% of graduate students experience moderate to severe symptoms of depression or anxiety and
-17.3% report suicidal or self-harm ideation in a two-week period.
-A U.S. study done in 2017 across 8 top-ranked departments found the prevalence rates to be 24.8% and 11.3%, respectively.
-Only 19.2% of students with significant symptoms are in treatment, compared to 25.2% of students in the U.S. study.
-Among faculty, 15.8% experience moderate to severe depression or anxiety symptoms (31.4% among untenured, tenure-track faculty)."
+abstract: "We study the mental health of graduate students and faculty at 14 Economics departments in Europe.
+Using clinically validated surveys sent out in the fall of 2021, we find that 34.7% of graduate students experience moderate to severe symptoms of depression or anxiety and 17.3% report suicidal or self-harm ideation in a two-week period.
+Only 19.2% of students with significant symptoms are in treatment.
+15.8% of faculty members experience moderate to severe depression or anxiety symptoms, with prevalence higher among non-tenure track (42.9%) and tenure track (31.4%) faculty than tenured (9.6%) faculty.
+We estimate that the COVID-19 pandemic accounts for about 74% of the higher prevalence of depression symptoms and 30% of the higher prevalence of anxiety symptoms in our European sample relative to a 2017 U.S. sample of economics graduate students.
+We also document issues in the work environment, including a high incidence of sexual harassment, and make recommendations for improvement."

 # Summary.
 An optional shortened abstract.
+summary: "We study the mental health of graduate students and faculty at 14 Economics departments in Europe.
+Using clinically validated surveys sent out in the fall of 2021, we find that 34.7% of graduate students experience moderate to severe symptoms of depression or anxiety and 17.3% report suicidal or self-harm ideation in a two-week period.
+Only 19.2% of students with significant symptoms are in treatment.
+15.8% of faculty members experience moderate to severe depression or anxiety symptoms, with prevalence higher among non-tenure track (42.9%) and tenure track (31.4%) faculty than tenured (9.6%) faculty.
+We estimate that the COVID-19 pandemic accounts for about 74% of the higher prevalence of depression symptoms and 30% of the higher prevalence of anxiety symptoms in our European sample relative to a 2017 U.S. sample of economics graduate students.
+We also document issues in the work environment, including a high incidence of sexual harassment, and make recommendations for improvement."

-summary: "We study the mental health of graduate students and faculty at 14 Economics PhD programs in Europe.
+# "We study the mental health of graduate students and faculty at 14 Economics PhD programs in Europe.
 Using clinically validated surveys sent out in the fall of 2021, the second year of the COVID-19 pandemic, we find that 34.7% of graduate students experience moderate to severe symptoms of depression or anxiety and
-17.3% report suicidal or self-harm ideation in a two-week period.
+# 17.3% report suicidal or self-harm ideation in a two-week period.
 A U.S. study done in 2017 across 8 top-ranked departments found the prevalence rates to be 24.8% and 11.3%, respectively.
 Only 19.2% of students with significant symptoms are in treatment, compared to 25.2% of students in the U.S. study.
 Among faculty, 15.8% experience moderate to severe depression or anxiety symptoms (31.4% among untenured, tenure-track faculty)."

 # Custom links (optional).
 #   Uncomment and edit lines below to show custom links.

-# url_pdf: "files/BBB_GradMentalHealth.pdf"
+url_pdf: "files/IZA_EuropeanGradMH.pdf"
 url_code: ''
 url_dataset: ''
 url_poster: ''